-Okay this isn’t sewing; it is, however, relevant.
+Okay, this isn’t sewing; it is, however, relevant.
 After spending so much time in Italy, I am addicted to the stuff.
 So when Travis comes home with a bottle of “gas” or “frizzante” water, oh it is my second wind of energy!
 I can work late into the night or get up very early to begin a project.
 Don’t we all have something that helps us keep going?
-Coffee & tea are off my daily diet list due to something about caffeine in large amounts being bad for a pregnancy, but soda water I can down all day long!
+Coffee & tea are off my daily diet list due to something about caffeine in large amounts being bad for a pregnancy, but soda water I can be down all day long!
 So you see?
 It is relevant: no soda water, no productive work from Ashley.

-Every time my phone buzzes, I look down to see if our social media grew.
-Social media is one of those funny things that unless you have someone to get you connected to a large network, it almost grows like word of mouth, one by one.
-Social media is very new to Travis & I; we didn’t know much about it till we were hired at Ecclesiastical Sewing.
+Every time my phone buzzes, I look down to see if our social media has grown.
+Social media is one of those funny things that unless you have someone to get you connected to a large network, almost grows like word of mouth, one by one.
+Social media is very new to Travis & me; we didn’t know much about it till we were hired at Ecclesiastical Sewing.
 Sure we had Facebook and I had Pinterest, but that was it!
 We prefer to act like Stone Age people.
 But an online business doesn’t grow without social media.
 So we learned; we are still learning.
 What makes me super happy & bounce (literally, I bounce) is seeing the reach of our brand, one ping at a time.